What is a Stem Cell Injection?

 Currently, there is innovative new research made into the healing process of the body using stem cells.
-Focus is on using the body’s healing mechanisms with technologic enhancement to treat medical conditions.
-The injection of stem cells into a problematic area of the body seeks to restore the missing tissue with natural means, instead of using an outside material, or simply masking the symptoms.
+The focus is on using the body’s healing mechanisms with technologic enhancement to treat medical conditions such as arthritis, sports injuries, COPD, kidney disease, heart failure and neurologic conditions.